2018 First Data 500

 The 2018 First Data 500 was a Monster Energy NASCAR Cup Series race held on October 28, 2018, at Martinsville Speedway in Ridgeway, Virginia.
 Contested over 500 laps on the .526 mile (.847 km) short track (extended from 500 laps), it was the 33rd race of the 2018 Monster Energy NASCAR Cup Series season, seventh race of the Playoffs, and first race of the Round of 8.

 Report

 Background

 Martinsville Speedway, the track where the race was held.

-Martinsville Speedway is an International Speedway Corporation-owned NASCAR stock car racing track located in Henry County, in Ridgeway, Virginia, just to the south of Martinsville.
+Martinsville Speedway is an International Speedway Corporation-owned NASCAR stock car racing track located in Ridgeway, Virginia.
 At 0.526 mi in length, it is the shortest track in the NASCAR Monster Energy Cup Series.
 The track is also one of the first paved oval tracks in NASCAR, being built in 1947 by H. Clay Earles.
 It is also the only race track that has been on the NASCAR circuit from its beginning in 1948.
 Along with this, Martinsville is the only NASCAR oval track on the entire NASCAR track circuit to have asphalt surfaces on the straightaways, then concrete to cover the turns.